Return to First Part of Chapter

 Administrative Law (Ontario)(SPPA): Ch.8: Enforcement

-As well, the availability of an array of procedures for setting aside, amending, reviewing and appealing Orders necessitates additional varied procedures to block the enforceability of the subject Order pending the outcome of the variation process.
+As well, the availability of an array of procedures for setting aside, amending, reviewing and appealing Orders necessitates additional varied procedures to block the enforceability of the subject Order pending the outcome of the variation processes.
 These are generally known as "stays", or temporary suspensions of the enforceability of the subject Order.

 The "enforcement" of Orders is as varied a topic as the types of Orders that the Board can issue, and can involve a variety of institutions.
 These are considered in turn below.